AmitElia/Projects/Data Analysis/RNA-seq Analysis of COVID-19-Related Anosmia/README.md

 We can also see many other cell types that are shared with the paper’s plot (B cells, T cells, fibroblasts) and some that are not.

-**UMAP representations of all cells, depicting the normalized expression of CoV-2 related genes ACE2 and TMPRSS2, as well as several cell type markers (Brann et al. / Ours)**
+**UMAP representations of all cells, depicting the normalized expression of CoV-2 related genes ACE2 and TMPRSS2, as well as several cell type markers (Brann et al. / Myself)**
 | Brann et al | myself |
 | ------ | ------ |
 ![](https://github.com/AmitElia/Projects/blob/main/Data%20Analysis/RNA-seq%20Analysis%20of%20COVID-19-Related%20Anosmia/plots/Screenshot%202024-12-17%20180950.png)  |  ![](https://github.com/AmitElia/Projects/blob/main/Data%20Analysis/RNA-seq%20Analysis%20of%20COVID-19-Related%20Anosmia/plots/Screenshot%202024-12-17%20182149.png)